-Please return the signed Award Document within 90 days of the date on the award congratulatory letter.
+Please electronically sign the Award Document and all award condition pages within 90 days of the date on the award congratulatory letter.
 Grant funds will not be released until we have received your agency's signed Award Document, your budget has received final clearance, and any other relevant grant conditions particular to your agency have been satisfied.
-Failure to submit your signed Award Document within the 90-day award acceptance period may result in your grant award being withdrawn and the funds deobligated without additional notification.
-To ensure that we receive your signed award document in a timely manner, we encourage you to consider submitting your signed award to the COPS Office by e-mail or fax.
-If your agency requires an extension for accepting the award beyond the 90-day acceptance timeframe, please submit a written request to your COPS GPS.
-Be sure to explain the circumstances that prevent your agency from returning the Award Document within the 90-day period, and identify the date by which the Award Document will be signed and mailed to the COPS Office.
+Failure to submit your signed Award Document within the 90day award acceptance period may result in your TRGP award being withdrawn and the funds deobligated without additional notification.
+If your agency requires an extension for accepting the award beyond the 90-day acceptance timeframe, please submit a written request to your COPS Grant Program Specialist.
+Be sure to explain the circumstances that prevent your agency from signing the Award Document within the 90-day period, and identify the date by which the Award Document will be electronically signed.
 The COPS Office will review such requests on a case-by-case basis.
 The COPS Office reserves the right to deny requests to extend the 90-day award acceptance period.